-Set in the not-too-distant-future (2027), this BBC series was the brainchild of Chris Boucher (writer for Blakes 7 and Doctor Who) and presented the adventures of the International Space Police Force (ISPF) – disparagingly called the ‘star cops’ – led by seasoned terrestrial detective Nathan Spring (David Calder) who had become disenchanted with the system on Earth.
+Set in the not-too-distant-future (2027), this BBC series was the brainchild of Chris Boucher (writer for Blakes 7 and Doctor Who) and presented the adventures of the International Space Police Force (ISPF) – disparagingly called the ‘star cops’ – led by seasoned British detective Nathan Spring (David Calder) who had become disenchanted with the system on Earth.

-His companions were Box, an electronic “intelligent listening device” – in other words, a Dictaphone that could answer back (also voiced by Calder) – and his assistant, David Theroux (Erick Ray Evans).
+His companions were Box, an electronic “intelligent listening device” – in other words, a Dictaphone that could answer back (also voiced by Calder) – and his American assistant, David Theroux (Erick Ray Evans).

 In the new frontier, where the laws had yet to be codified, and the interests of corporations and rival governments could be pursued without consequence, Earth-bound authorities realised the need for a dedicated police force to be stationed where the action was.

 Other officers in the ISPF included Russian Alexander Krivenko (Jonathan Adams), and Japanese Anna Shoun (Sayo Inaba).

-Two more important characters were soon introduced: Pal Kenzy (Linda Newton), an abrasive and, initially, corrupt Australian official who – through a devious publicity stunt – got herself tied to the Star Cops after Spring had given her the boot; and the series’ main comedy element, Colin Devis (Trevor Cooper), an overweight chauvinist whose “Fancy a quick game of Hide The Sausage?” is one of the series best-remembered lines.
+Two more important characters were soon introduced: Pal Kenzy (Linda Newton), an abrasive and, initially, corrupt Australian official who – through a devious publicity stunt – got herself tied to the Star Cops after Spring had given her the boot; and the series’ main comedy element, Colin Devis (Trevor Cooper), an overweight English chauvinist whose “Fancy a quick game of Hide The Sausage?” is one of the series best-remembered lines.

-Despite the premise, the star cops didn’t do battle with extraterrestrial invaders.
-They investigated thefts, sabotage, kidnappings, drug trafficking and suchlike.
+Despite the premise, the star cops didn’t battle extraterrestrial invaders.
+They investigated thefts, sabotage, kidnappings, drug trafficking and the like.

 Star Cops contained some marvellous visual effects by Mike Kelt and Malcolm James and strong performances from guest actors, including Roy Holder and Geoffrey Bayldon.